 Like so many other incredible historic firsts achieved by women, Jerrie’s story has seldom been told.
 In honor of this woman everyone should know, here are 10 things you should know about Jerrie Mock:

 1. Her interest in flying began at just 7 years old when she and her father had the opportunity to fly in the cockpit of a small airplane.

-7. Preparations for the flight were accelerated when Jerrie found out that another female pilot, Joan Merriman Smith, was planning a solo flight round-the-world, which created an unintended race to the finish.
+7. Preparations for her round-the-world flight were accelerated when Jerrie found out that another female pilot, Joan Merriman Smith, was planning a solo flight round-the-world, which created an unintended race to the finish.
 Spoiler alert: Jerrie won.

-9. In 2014, just a few months before her death, a bronze life-sized statue of Jerrie, by Renate Burgyan Fackler, was erected at the Port Columbus International Airport, OH.
+9. In April 2014, just a few months before her death, a bronze life-sized statue of Jerrie, by Renate Burgyan Fackler, was unveiled at the Port Columbus International Airport, OH.

 Following her history-making flight around the world, Jerrie went on to set 12 world records, yet few people know of her and her barrier-breaking place in aviation history.
 Perhaps her lack of spotlight was by Jerrie’s own design… and humility.
 In a May 2014 interview with Air & Space, she said, “I didn’t think it was such a great thing; it was just lots of fun.
 It was a good, practical thing that dozens of women, both in the United States and other countries, could have done before I did.
 You just use your common sense, know how to fly the airplane, do what you’re supposed to do, know the routes and all the rules and regulations.
 Just nobody else had the sense—or shall I say, the stupidity—to try it [laughs].
 There were women who told me that they flew because of me.
 I’m glad I did what I did, because I had a wonderful time.”